Turco-Persian tradition: Through the centuries

 The culture of the Turco-Persian world in the thirteenth, fourteenth, and fifteenth centuries was tested by invading armies of inland Asia.
-The Mongols under Genghis Khan (1220–58) and Timur (Tamerlane, 1336-1405) stimulated development of Persianate culture of Central and West Asia, because of the new concentrations of specialists of high culture created by the invasions, for many people had to seek refuge in few safe havens, primarily India, where scholars, poets, musicians, and fine artisans intermingled and cross-fertilized, and because the broad peace secured by the huge imperial systems established by the Il-Khans (in the thirteenth century) and Timurids (in the fifteenth century), when travel was safe, and scholars and artists, ideas and skills, and fine books and artifacts circulated freely over a wide area.
+The Mongols under Genghis Khan (1220–58), Chagatai Khan (1227–1462) and Timur (Tamerlane, 1336–1405) stimulated development of Persianate culture of Central and West Asia, because of the new concentrations of specialists of high culture created by the invasions, for many people had to seek refuge in few safe havens, primarily India, where scholars, poets, musicians, and fine artisans intermingled and cross-fertilized, and because the broad peace secured by the huge imperial systems established by the Il-Khans (in the thirteenth century) and Timurids (in the fifteenth century), when travel was safe, and scholars and artists, ideas and skills, and fine books and artifacts circulated freely over a wide area.
 Il-Khans and Timurids deliberately patronized Persianate high culture.
-Under their rule developed new styles of architecture, Persian literature was encouraged, and flourished miniature painting and book production, and under Timurids prospered Turkic poetry, based on the vernacular known as Chaghatai (today called Uzbek; of Turkic Qarluq origin).
+Under their rule developed new styles of architecture, Persian literature was encouraged, and flourished miniature painting and book production, and under Timurids prospered Turkic poetry, based on the vernacular known as Chaghatai (today called Uzbek and Uyghur; of Turkic Qarluq origin).
+Moghulistan, a breakaway entity of the same Chagatai Khanate, initially preserved its Mongol origin, but ultimately, the state was also Turco-Persianised and Islamised, and became Islamicate as well; subsequent states like Turpan Khanate and Yarkent Khanate followed the same Turco-Persian traditions.

 The historian Peter Jackson explains in The New Cambridge History of Islam: "The elite of the early Delhi sultanate comprised overwhelmingly first generation immigrants from Persia and Central Asia: Persians ('Tājīks'), Turks, Ghūrīs and also Khalaj from the hot regions (garmsīr) of modern Afghanistan.
 The Alai era saw the overthrow of the old nobility of early Mamluk rule.
 The backbone of the Turkic elite was broken as their wealth in Delhi was confiscated by Nusrat Khan Jalesari, after which a new heterogeneous Indo-Muslim nobility emerged in the Delhi Sultanate.
 After the sack of Baghdad by the Mongols in 1258, Delhi became the most important cultural center of the Muslim east.
 The Delhi Sultans modeled their life-styles after the Turkic and Persian upper classes, who now predominated in most of West and Central Asia.
 They patronized literature and music, but became especially notable for their architecture, because their builders drew from Muslim world architecture to produce a profusion of mosques, palaces, and tombs unmatched in any other Islamic country.
 Many dynasties of the Delhi Sultanates were Turko-Afghan in origin.